 The best and latest of Lodi's women winemakers

-Nothwithstanding the challenges, there are more than twice as many women in winemaking positions in Lodi than there were just ten years ago.
+Notwithstanding the challenges, there are more than twice as many women in winemaking positions in Lodi than there were just ten years ago.
 In part 3 of our profiles of Lodi's women winemakers, we are shedding a spotlight primarily on outstanding women who are either on the young side or have just recently started in the wine industry.

-It stands to reason that women who are either owners, general managers or head winemakers might be strongly inclined to hire women as their assistants.
+It stands to reason that women who are either owners, general managers, or head winemakers might be strongly inclined to hire women as their assistants.
 Peltier Winery's Assistant Winemaker McKensie Smith, for instance, works under Susana Vasquez, one of the region's most acclaimed winemakers.
 Over at The Lucas Winery, Eliza Hess now handles almost all the day-to-day operations, guided by Heather Pyle Lucas, who has had a long, legendary career at both Robert Mondavi Winery and The Lucas Winery.
-The most talented assistants invariably become head winemakers, if not owners, growers or bosses; and working under inspiring leadership is often part of the résumé.
+The most talented assistants invariably become head winemakers, if not owners, growers, or bosses; and working under inspiring leadership is often part of the résumé.

 There is also, of course, the common circumstance where the offspring of a man in charge happens to be a daughter, wherefore a daughter takes on the winemaking duties — as is the case of Jessie Dart at d'Art Winery.
 In Lodi we are seeing all of these positive patterns just beginning to emerge; and it's happening not just throughout California and the U.S., but also all around the world.
 It can't happen soon enough.

 In each of these winemakers' own words:

 Laura Chadwell — Chief Winemaker, Oak Ridge Winery